th-nuernberg/usermgmt/README.md

 cargo install --path '.' --force
 ```

+- `cargo install` normally installs a crate binary into `~/.cargo/bin`
+- `--path '.'` installs from the local crate at the current directory instead of from `crates.io`.
+- `--force` overwrites any existing installation of the same binary.

 ### Create Debian Package

 We use [cargo-deb](https://github.com/kornelski/cargo-deb) to automatically create a Debian package for production usage.